Raku/mu/misc/pX/Common/P5_to_P6_Translation/README.txt

 TestInit.pm.yaml - The AST output of Larry's parser.
 This is the first sample input I'm working on.
 I have parsed versions of the rest of /t, but for now this is my main test file.

-translate.hs - DEPRECIATED.
+translate.hs - DEPRECATED.
 Everything from this file was moved to modules to make everything cleaner and easier to use.

-translate-sage.hs - DEPRECIATED.
+translate-sage.hs - DEPRECATED.
 Everything from this file was moved to modules to make everything cleaner and easier to use.